 Let’s go for a walk!

-Once you’ve chosen your walk, you need to get the track information and load it into your app.
+Once you’ve chosen your walk, you need to get the GPX track information and load it into your app.
 All these apps support importing GPX files, as well as some other formats.

 Or you can plot a walk yourself on the map using the app.
 All apps support route planning and creation of waypoints, although some are easier to use than others.
 In the ideal world, a route is plotted in advance at home on a big desktop screen using the website and then seamlessly synced to your phone.
 But worst case, you may need to plot an emergency exit route on your phone if someone is injured or the weather turns foul.

 When you are done you can save your track and export your GPX file.
 GaiaGPS allows you to organise your track data into searchable folders, which is very useful as you start to accumulate a large collection of tracks.
 AllTrails allows you to make lists.
 OsmAnd conveniently stores your GPX tracks in the Files app on your device.

 Where did I put my glasses?